AlanSala123/site-week1-project1-flixster-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+A shout out that I want to give to some of my fellow peers that helped me is Marwan Kubir, Luis Bravo.
+And also a shoutout to the instructors in my cohort A'shaun, Page, and Sammy they all really helped me with this project and I wouldn't be able to do it without them!